-BELLEFONTE, Pennsylvania — A woman who provided court-ordered domestic counseling services has pleaded no contest to charges that she falsely reported being abducted and sexually assaulted by a client.
+BELLEFONTE, Pennsylvania — A woman who provided court-ordered domestic counseling services in central Pennsylvania has been sentenced to 30 days to 18 months after pleading no-contest to charges that she falsely reported having been abducted and sexually assaulted by a client.

-Brumbaugh had previously pleaded no contest to the charges in March, then withdrew the plea before she could be sentenced in May.
-Thursday's plea was entered only after a jury had been seated for her trial.
+Brumbaugh originally pleaded no-contest to the charges in March but withdrew the plea before sentencing.
+She entered the plea again last month after a jury had been seated for her trial.